AIgineerAB/data_warehouse_course/10_setup_dbt/README.md

 profile: 'dbt_snowflake'
 ```

-Check the connection to data warehouse with the syntax below:
+Check the connection to data warehouse with the syntax below.
+Navigate to the dbt project directory `dbt_code` and run:

 ```
 dbt debug